GSA/ficam-arch/README.md

   * Fork the repository
   * Add a new Page or modify an existing Page with your suggested content
   * Submit a Pull Request, referencing the Issue Number

+## How to Use the Repository to Contribute
+The source repository exists [here](https://github.com/GSA/ficam-arch/)

+*  _pages_ contains markdown pages (samples) for the architecture Overview, Conceptual Diagram, Goals & Objectives, Business Process Diagram, and Applications Diagrams
+* _usecases_ contains markdown pages (samples) for each of the use cases identified to date by the Architecture & Playbook Tiger Team
+* _services_ contains markdown pages (samples) for each of the service areas (Identity, Credential, Access, & Federation)
+* All diagrams and images should be placed in _img_

+Direct changes and line edits to the content may be submitted through a "pull request" by clicking "Edit this page".
+You do not need to install any software to submit content.
+You can use GitHub's in-browser editor to edit files and submit a pull request for your changes to be merged.

 ### Public domain